-2.5.2.1 Al Birk Area
+6.3 Al Birk Area

-The landscape around Al Birk is dominated by the Harrat Al Birk's multiple lava flows which appear to contain an almost continuous low-density scatter of heavilyweathered Palaeolithic artefacts on the local basalt, as observed by the CASP (Zarins et al. 1981).
-Given the low resolution of the CASP maps it was not possible to locate the exact sites identified in that Survey.
+The landscape around Al Birk is dominated by multiple lava flows which appear to contain an almost continuous low-density scatter of heavily-weathered Palaeolithic artefacts on the local basalt, as observed by the CASP.
+Given the low resolution of the CASP maps it was not possible to locate the exact sites identified by the Survey.
 Instead, the edges of the lava flows were examined at a number of points along the coast and inland where they could be linked to other geomorphological features such as coral terraces, which inform as to long-term and short-term landscape and palaeoenvironmental development, and which may preserve in situ stratigraphy and archaeological sites.